-Economics, Civics and Business has been developed from the Australian Curriculum, in which students utilise opportunities to engage in and understand a range of business administrative practices and to develop the ability to use information and communication technology to provide practical solutions to real-life and simulated situations.
+Business and Technology has been developed from the QCAA Business Syllabus and the ICT Authority-Registered program, in which students utilise opportunities to engage in and understand a range of business administrative practices and to develop the ability to use information and communication technology to provide practical solutions to real-life and simulated situations.

-Economics, Civics and Business is the study of the business world and the role of information technology in developing a strong and productive global economy.
+Business and Technology is the study of the business world and the role of information technology in developing a strong and productive global economy.
 Students will use developed knowledge and understanding to think critically and respond creatively to current and future business needs.